Baptist Joint Committee for Religious Liberty: Litigation

-A Giant Free-Standing Cross on Government Property
+Large free-standing cross on government property

 In American Legion v.
 American Humanist Association, the question for the U.S. Supreme Court concerned a free-standing 40-foot cross on government land in the middle of a major intersection in Bladensburg, Maryland.
 The BJC filed a brief arguing that the monument is unconstitutional because it represents a government endorsement of religion.
-In response to claims that the monument has an objective and secular meaning, the BJC countered: There is no more recognizable symbol of Christianity than the cross, and any attempt to deny that is offensive to Christians.
+In response to claims that the monument has an objective and secular meaning, the BJC countered, stating there is no more recognizable symbol of Christianity than the cross, and any attempt to deny it is offensive to Christians.
 On June 20, 2019, the Supreme Court ruled that the cross could remain, basing its decision on the particular history of that memorial monument.

-A Muslim Ban
+Muslim ban

 In Trump v.
 Hawaii, the Supreme Court addressed the White House's third attempt to limit immigration from certain Muslim-majority countries.
 The BJC argued that the government cannot enact laws designed to harm a specific religious group.
 But, in June 2018, the Court upheld the validity of the travel ban as within the president's immigration powers.
 The BJC continues its opposition.

-Wedding Cake for a Same-Sex Couple's Reception
+Wedding cake for a same-sex couple's reception

 Masterpiece Cakeshop v.
 Colorado Civil Rights Commission centered around a bakery owner's refusal to make a cake for the wedding reception of a same-sex couple based on his religious beliefs, despite a state law requiring that businesses open to the public not refuse service due to LGBT status.
-The BJC filed a brief on behalf of the state of Colorado, explaining that laws like this one — cover discrimination against “disability, race, [religion], colour, sex, sexual orientation, marital status, national origin, or ancestry”— protect religious liberty.
+The BJC filed a brief on behalf of the state of Colorado, explaining that laws like this one – covering discrimination against "disability, race, [religion], colour, sex, sexual orientation, marital status, national origin, or ancestry" – protect religious liberty.
 Granting a broad exemption for this baker would open the door for other business owners to refuse service to customers in other protected categories based on the business owner's religious beliefs.
 For example, another commercial baker could use these same arguments to refuse to create a cake for an interfaith couple, an interracial couple or a couple where one had been previously divorced.

-Religious Headscarf in the workplace
+Religious headscarf in the workplace

 In 2015, the BJC and 14 other religious groups joined to defend the right of a Muslim woman to wear her hijab at work in Equal Employment Opportunity Commission v.
 Abercrombie & Fitch Stores, Inc. The Supreme Court agreed.